'Where's the justice?' Anger as government moves closer to approving 'super prison' between Chorley and Leyland

 Highway safety

+All sides agree that there would be about 1,330 extra vehicle trips a day generated by prison staff and visitors.

-The proposed prison would be accessed via Ulnes Walton Lane and Moss Lane, as is the case for the Wymott and Garth jails – although a separate entry point would be created off Moss Lane further north than the existing access, with traffic-calming measures introduced in the vicinity.
+The facility would be accessed via Ulnes Walton Lane and Moss Lane, as is the case for the Wymott and Garth jails – although a separate entry point would be created off Moss Lane further north than the existing access, with traffic-calming measures introduced in the vicinity.

 The inspector’s report notes that this section of Moss Lane would see a 322 percent increase in traffic, while there would be a 48 percent spike at the road’s junction with Ulnes Walton Lane.
 The number of personal injury accidents in the area stand at around half of the expected level and Mr. Gilbert-Wooldridge said that those statistics indicated that the proposal “would not exacerbate any safety issues” in that regard.